sethryder/digitalocean_wordpress_ansible/README.md

 ### Recommended Changes

-If you plan on using this in a production enviorment, it is HIGHLY recommended that you change the default wordpress database name, username, and password in the `group_vars/all` file.
+If you plan on using this in a production environment, it is HIGHLY recommended that you change the default wordpress database name, username, and password in the `group_vars/all` file.